<< Click to Display Table of Contents >>

 Data flow control (Handshaking)

-To configure port parameters, you should switch to the "Port/Data flow control" tab in the options window (fig.1).
+To configure port parameters, you should switch to the "Port - Data flow control" tab in the options window (fig. 3).

 Handshaking is used when the NC cannot quickly process the received data.
 To prevent the input buffer in the NC from being overrun, it tells the program (DNC server) to pause sending data.

 The method of exchanging signals between the NC and the DNC server is called handshaking.
 There are two handshaking methods: software (XOn/XOff) and hardware.
-For hardware handshaking you will need a special cable for it is performed using special cables in this case.
+For hardware handshaking, you will need a special cable with hardware flow control wires.

 Hardware flow control (RTS/CTS) - RTS/CTS is a normal form of hardware handshaking.
 The computer signals via the RTS (Request To Send) line that it wants to send data to the NC, while the NC sends the CTS (Clear To Send) signal when it is ready to receive data.